penkodedev/next-wp-kit/README.md

 ---

+**Transform your WordPress workflow with Next-WP-Kit - where content management meets modern performance.**

-** - Next-WP-Kit: An advanced starter kit for building websites with Next.js and WordPress as a headless CMS.
+**Next-WP-Kit: An advanced starter kit for building websites with Next.js and WordPress as a headless CMS.
 Crafted by Paulo Ramalho (Penkode)** 🚀